-2,446 shareholders attended the Nestlé S.A.
+2853 shareholders attended the Nestlé S.A.
 Annual General Meeting today in Lausanne.
-They represented 52.7 percent of the capital and 73.5 percent of the shares entitled to vote.
-The annual report and the accounts were approved and the shareholders agreed to the discharge of the Board of Directors and the Management.
-The shareholders further approved the proposed dividend of CHF 2.20 per share.
+They represented 53.39 percent of the capital and 75.17 percent of the shares entitled to vote.
+The annual review and the accounts were approved and the shareholders agreed to the discharge of the Board of Directors and the Management.
+The shareholders further approved the proposed dividend of CHF 2.25 per share.

 All proposals of the Board of Directors were approved with strong majorities.

-In line with legal requirements for listed Swiss companies, the shareholders elected each member of the Board of Directors individually, for a term of office until the end of the next Annual General Meeting.
-Titia de Lange and Rolf Hänggi were not standing for re-election.
-The Board thanked them for their highly appreciated services provided to Nestlé.
-Shareholders elected Ruth Khasaya Oniang’o, Patrick Aebischer and Renato Fassbind as new members of the Board of Directors.
+The shareholders elected all members of the Board of Directors individually, for a term of office until the end of the next Annual General Meeting.
+Daniel Borel was not standing for re-election.
+The Board thanked him for his highly appreciated services provided to Nestlé.

 The shareholders elected Peter Brabeck-Letmathe as Chairman of the Board of Directors and elected each member of the Compensation Committee individually.

-In line with the new Swiss corporate law, the shareholders approved prospectively the total compensation of the Board of Directors and the Executive Board in binding votes.
-They also accepted the Nestlé Compensation Report 2014 in a separate advisory vote.
+The shareholders approved prospectively the total compensation of the Board of Directors and the Executive Board in binding votes.
+They also accepted the Nestlé Compensation Report 2015 in a separate advisory vote.

-Furthermore, the shareholders approved the cancellation of 36,400,000 shares repurchased under Nestlé’s ongoing share buy-back programme, and the reduction of the share capital to CHF 318,840,000.
+Furthermore the shareholders approved the cancellation of 76,240,000 shares repurchased under the share buy-back programme, and the reduction of the share capital to CHF 311,216,000.

 For the year to come, the Board and its different Committees will be composed as follows: